 Objective: To describe county-level access to broadband internet with a focus on rural areas.
-Main Findings: Broadband access was especially low in rural areas due to both lack of
+Main Findings: Broadband access was especially low in rural areas due to both lack of infrastructure and higher subscription rates.

 Strengths/Limitations: ACS data provides characteristics associated with lack of internet access (not available vs. unaffordable).
 The study is descriptive and cross-sectional, limiting the ability to understand causal relationships or trends over time.